 Andhra Pradesh abounds in Hindu pilgrimage sites of which Tirupati and Srisailam are the most popular.
 In and around the capital city of Hyderabad are many heritage sites and museums of art, cultural and historical interest.
 For the fun loving tourists, there are excellent picnic spots near Hussainsagar and Osmansagar lakes, gardens and wildlife reserves.

 This one is my fifth trip in this year till now.
-After visiting Mussoorie in August and then Udaipur in…Read More
+After visiting Mussoorie in August and then Udaipur in September again the travelling…Read More

 This is my first solo travel and I was a little bit scared because it would be on the country where social media says a lot of precaution especially for a woman.
 But all the doubts and fears of whatRead More